 9. Cases scoring at or above the clearing score within each budget category will generally be approved.
 Cases scoring below the clearing score will generally be rejected.

-Rural Payments and Services - © Crown copyright 10.
-Where a number of cases share the same score and the available budget isn't sufficient to fund them all, situations may arise where it is necessary for the clearing score to split a group of cases with the same score.
+10. Where a number of cases share the same score and the available budget isn't sufficient to fund them all, situations may arise where it is necessary for the clearing score to split a group of cases with the same score.
 Where this arises the budget will be allocated on a first-come first-served basis, based on the date the application was submitted.
 Cases will be approved in the date order they were received, until the available budget has been fully committed.